bloxstreet/support/tickets/ticket-creation-reasons.md

 **Note:**
 {:.text-red-000}
 - Text highlighted in **green** are the acceptable reasons to make a ticket.
-For these reasons, community members should create a ticket.
+Community members should create a ticket for these reasons.
 - Text highlighted in **red** are the unacceptable reasons.
-Tickets made for these reasons will be closed.
+Tickets made for these reasons will be disregarded.
 - For a more in-depth guide to punishments, refer to the [Punishment Guide](https://support.bloxstreet.store/guides/punishment-guide.html).

 ## Acceptable Reasons